MadhuKashyap/Kafka/notes.md

 #### Consumer Group :
-- A group of consumers working together to read from a topic in parallel.
+- A group of consumers working together to read from same topic in parallel.
 - Kafka ensures each partition is only read by one consumer in the group.
 - This allows horizontal scaling of processing.
 - Just like 1 consumer is associated with 1 partition, 1 consumer group is associated with 1 topic.
+- Consumer group is needed to implement parallel processing.
+Suppose a topic receives 1000 delivery updates per minute for orders and it has only 1 partition.
+It will be consumed by a single consumer who processes 1 message at a time.
+This will lead to delay in message processing for older orders.
+If same task is being done by n consumers, n messages will be processed at the same time.

 #### Summary